 Similarly, in his November 1925 article, Fred Cook described how the French Government’s liaison officer for the US Army Base, Colonel Maurice Laureau, suddenly arrived, began protesting loudly about the release of the peace news, which he denounced as being false, and demanding that the celebrations in the town be stopped.
 (This must have been after Cook returned to the Base from (presumably) Naval Headquarters.)
 [Cook’s November 1925 newspaper article.]

-The following day, Colonel Laureau reported to his superiors in Paris that, around 5:30 pm, he was contacted by the Brest Maritime Prefect’s Headquarters and told that according to an official French source the armistice news was false.
+The following day, Colonel Laureau reported to his superiors in Paris that, around 5:30 pm, he was contacted by the Brest Maritime Prefect’s Headquarters and told that the armistice news was fake and had come from an official French source.
 The Colonel immediately telephoned the information to the American Army Base, then went over there to inform General Harries in person.
 8

 Howard was “stunned”; but it occurred to him that if “the thing” was not true, either the French censors in Brest would have stopped his armistice cablegram or, if it had passed through them, the American censors in New York would have done so.
 He therefore sent another dispatch stating that Admiral Wilson had released the peace news earlier but had since been told the information had not been verified.

 It was 10:00 pm “by this time”, Howard noted – nearly six hours after his armistice cablegram had left at “about 4:20 P.M.”
 He stayed in the La Dépêche building – “at the leased wire” – until midnight.